child language acquisition, morphology, morphosyntax, language variation, real-time language comprehension

 Cynthia Lukyanenko is an Term Assistant Professor of Linguistics in the Department of English at George Mason University.
 She teaches graduate and undergraduate courses on research methods, first language acquisition and syntax.
 Her research focuses on children’s acquisition of first language morphology and morphosyntax, and has included studies exploring preschoolers’ knowledge of plural morphology, subject-verb agreement, and constraints on pronoun coreference.
-Her recent work explores how children's acquisition of these aspects of language changes if the input they receive is variable.
+Her recent work explores how children's acquisition of these aspects of language changes if the input they receive is variable, and how adults understand negative dependencies.

 Blanchette, F. & Lukyanenko, C. (2019).
 Unacceptable grammar?
 An eye-tracking study of English Negative Concord.
 Language and Cognition. [link]